shahoob/arcadia-index/CONTRIBUTING.md

-First, thanks for considering contributing to Arcadia !
+First, thanks for considering contributing to Arcadia!

 ## Developer setup